skoky/OpenRaceTiming/README.md

 integration with versioning system like Git/Github or others.
 Idea Dart plugin has full IDE background, but is still bit incomplete with the language support.
 The `Chrome Dev Editor` seems to be far from useful - it supports Dart web apps only.
+* runtime manipulation is not supported by Dart, but might be useful later on

+### Another alternative

+If you want to get real touch to Dart difference in 5 minutes, try this page [https://www.dartlang.org/docs/synonyms]

+* Java/Java8 + GWT - Java is bit orphant and not well accepted by browsers.
+Java 8 seems to be not well accepted by internet clouds yet.
+GWT seems to be dying slow.
+* Python - very flexible and useful language.
+Great for server side or scripting, but not for web browser based apps
+* JavaScript/Node.js + HTML5 - seems to be very popular combination but having large system developed without static typing \
+maybe difficult.
+Also Node.js does not seems to be suitable for large scape championship installations communicating to timing HW.

 ## Possible installations